-A minimum of 80% of the Mandate will be invested in internal and external UCITS that are aligned with the E/S characteristics promoted (#1 Aligned with the E/S characteristics); among these investments, those considered sustainable investments within the meaning of the SFDR will represent at least 10% of the assets (#1A Sustainable).
-The rest (<20%) will consist of cash, cash equivalents as well as non ESG-screened investments and will not be aligned with the E/S characteristics promoted (#2 Other).
+A minimum of 80% of the Mandate will be invested in Internal and External UCITS that are aligned with the E/S characteristics promoted (#1 Aligned with the E/S characteristics); among these investments, those considered sustainable investments within the meaning of the SFDR will account for at least 10% of the assets (#1A Sustainable).
+The remainder (20%) will consist of cash, cash equivalents as well as unscreened ESG investments and will not be aligned with the E/S characteristics promoted (#2 Other).